cldf/cldf/README.md

 ## Conformance Levels

+CLDF is based on W3C's suite of specifications for [CSV on the Web](https://www.w3.org/TR/tabular-data-primer/), or short CSVW.
 A CLDF dataset is

 - a set of UTF-8 encoded CSV files
-- described by a [TableGroup](http://w3c.github.io/csvw/metadata/#table-groups) serialized as JSON file
+- described by a [CSVW TableGroup](http://w3c.github.io/csvw/metadata/#table-groups) serialized as JSON file
 - with a [common property](http://w3c.github.io/csvw/metadata/#dfn-common-property) `dc:conformsTo` having one of the [CLDF module](#cldf-modules) URIs as value.